kiwitcms/Kiwi/docs/source/installing_docker.rst

 .. warning::

-    The system will issue a warning if the connection is not secured by SSL!!!
+    KiwiTCMS will issue a warning if the connection is not secured by SSL!!!

 .. versionadded:: 10.4